dart-lang/sdk/runtime/vm/service/service.md

   // An isolate has paused at a breakpoint or due to stepping.
   PauseBreakpoint,

-  // An isolate has paused due to interruption via <code>pause</code>.
+  // An isolate has paused due to interruption via pause.
   PauseInterrupted,

   // An isolate has paused due to an exception.